yulu0131/qdpmc/docs/docs/source/usage.rst

 Installation
 ------------

-To obtain the latest version of ``qdpmc``, use pip:
+To obtain the latest version of ``pyoptmc``, use pip:

 .. code-block:: bash

-    pip install qdpmc
+    pip install pyoptmc

 .. _simple_examples: